Concordium/concordium.github.io/source/mainnet/net/snippets/delegation-faq.rst

 .. dropdown:: Where can I see a list of all the baker pools I can delegate to?

-    You can see a list of all pools and some performance metrics on `CCDScan <https://ccdscan.io>`_.
+    You can see a list of all pools and some performance metrics on `CCDScan`_.

 .. dropdown:: How do I know whether a baker pool is good or bad?
 Where can I research baker performance and reliability?

-    You can research baker performance and pool reliability on `CCDScan <https://ccdscan.io>`_.
+    You can research baker performance and pool reliability on `CCDScan`_.
 For information about how to judge baker performance and reliability, see :ref:`Baker management<baker-pool>`.

 .. dropdown:: What happens if a baker I delegate to closes the pool?